Click here for all links

 She has total mastery of an ancient artform like Bharatanatyam and has infused its 200-year-old revived avataar with Natyashastric inputs, making the karana movements her mainstay and creating a band of followers who espouse Bharatanrityam.
 Actually, her school and thought of dance ought to be called Padmanatyam.
 Each movement is so her: informed by grammar, each line is understood for its text and context and each nuance is enunciated with finesse.
 But above all else, there's beauty.
 How often in dance does that happen?

 She is royal (by birth, to a distinguished art family of Madras), she can be pedestrian also (come down to level of commoner, even become a kurathi, in her youth in many a Kuravanji).
-She can be filmy (not in aharya but dance for the camera, born as she is to Director K. Subrahmanyam, who created mega opuses in 1930s to 1950s and brought traditional nattuvanars like Vazhuvoor Ramaiah Pillai to Madras, film and dance world) and she is high art (Padma Vibhushan, no less).
+She can be filmy (not in aharya but dance for the camera, born as she is to Director K. Subrahmanyam, who created magnum opuses in 1930s to 1950s and brought traditional nattuvanars like Vazhuvoor Ramaiah Pillai to Madras, film and dance world) and she is high art (Padma Vibhushan, no less).
 She is a true ratna of Bharat, give her a Bharat Ratna officially or not, she remains one.

 She can be a teenager in one frame, she can be a grown-up in another.
 In less than 10 seconds she can show all four awasthas or states of life - baal, yuva, grihasta, vridha...
 A mere glance here, a flick of eye there, make her the most fluid abhinaya artiste.
 Don't forget she was discovered as a child artiste for a Tamil film first!
 (Geetha Gandhi, 1948).
 Her face is elastic beyond rubber band.
 Nothing laboured or prolonged to impress like some do in other forms like say Koodiyattam.
 One eye movement for half hour, what for?
 Foreigners may be impressed but those of us who have seen Koodiyattam of the real Masters, like Mani Madhava Chakkyar in his home village in Killikkurussimangalam, Lakkidi or Ammannur in Irinjalakuda, the pasty new versions for markets abroad or natya conferences here, make very little impression.
 She can use Kathakali expressions and merge with manodharmic flair.
 She can look loka-dharmic in aharya and yet shine with layers of Natyadharma on stage.
 Definitions created by neo scholars of past, dead and gone, fade into insignificance.